abdelilahbajjou/traveling-salesman-problem/README.md

 ## Data Structure

-The project uses a 6-city example with African locations:
+The project uses a 6-city example with Moroccan locations
-- Node 0: Northwest Africa (Algeria/Morocco region)
-- Node 1: Central Africa (Niger/Chad region)
-- Node 2: West Africa (Mali/Nigeria region)
-- Node 3: North-Central Africa (Libya region)
-- Node 4: East Africa (Egypt/Sudan region)
-- Node 5: Southwest Africa (Ghana region)

 ## Algorithms Explained